Stay informed with State Farm® alerts

 Customers have recently reported receiving suspicious emails and phone calls in which the sender/caller uses the State Farm name and/or falsely claims they are a State Farm representative.
+Some callers are using spoofing technology to disguise the number they are calling from so the call appears to be from a State Farm claims or agent office phone number.

 To protect yourself, do not reply to suspicious email messages and do not give out personal information, (especially financial account details) over the phone to an unexpected caller or if you are suspicious.